 A slope layer can be computed with the Slope, Aspect, Curvature algorithm, but the DEM obtained in the last step is not suitable as input, since elevation values are in meters but cellsize is not expressed in meters (the layer uses a CRS with geographic coordinates).
 A reprojection is needed.
 To reproject a raster layer, the Warp (reproject) algorithm can be used again.
-We reproject into a CRS with meters as units (e.g. 3857), so we can then correctly calculate the slope, with either SAGA or GDAL.
+We reproject into a CRS with meters as units, so we can then correctly calculate the slope.